sininen-blue/2526-first-sem/graphics-computing/day-5/slides.md

 <script src="./initShaders.js"></script>
 ```

-Make sure you include the `initShaders.js` utility
+Make sure you include the `initShaders.js` utility (I'll provide this later)
+> it contains the code to compile and link the shaders

+Then,

-Then in your `gasket.js` file, you can initialize the shaders
+In your `gasket.js` file, you can initialize the shaders

 ```javascript
 program = initShaders(gl, "vertex-shader", "fragment-shader");